fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

 ### numpy.around(round)

-&emsp;&emsp;`numpy.around(a, decimals=0, out=None)`: Evenly round to the given number of decimals.
+&emsp;&emsp;`numpy.around(a, decimals=0, out=None)`: Evenly round to the given number of `decimals`.
 Parameters:

-- `a`: array_like.
+- `a`: `array_like`.
 Input data.
-- `decimals`: int, optional.
-Number of decimal places to round to (default: 0).
-If decimals is negative, it specifies the number of positions to the left of the decimal point.
+- `decimals`: `int`, optional.
+Number of decimal places to round to.
+If `decimals` is negative, it specifies the number of positions to the left of the decimal point.
-- `out`: ndarray, optional.
+- `out`: `ndarray`, optional.
 Alternative output array in which to place the result.
 It must have the same shape as the expected output, but the type of the output values will be cast if necessary.

-&emsp;&emsp;An array of the same type as a, containing the rounded values.
-Unless out was specified, a new array is created.
-A reference to the result is returned.
-&emsp;&emsp;The real and imaginary parts of complex numbers are rounded separately.
-The result of rounding a float is a float.
-&emsp;&emsp;Notes: For values exactly halfway between rounded decimal values, NumPy rounds to the nearest even value.
-Thus 1.5 and 2.5 round to 2.0, -0.5 and 0.5 round to 0.0, etc. Results may also be surprising due to the inexact representation of decimal fractions in the IEEE floating point standard and errors introduced when scaling by powers of ten.
+&emsp;&emsp;Notes: For values exactly halfway between rounded decimal values, `NumPy` rounds to the nearest even value.
+Thus `1.5` and `2.5` round to `2.0`, `-0.5` and `0.5` round to `0.0`, etc. Results may also be surprising due to the inexact representation of decimal fractions in the `IEEE floating point standard` and errors introduced when scaling by powers of ten.

 ``` python
 >>> np.around([0.37, 1.64])